RedHatOfficial/openemr-kube/Instructions.md

 3. From the command line, type in a new for your project. ``` oc new-project openemr ```

-4. Clone this repository to your clone system. e.g., ``` git clone https://github.com/RedHatOfficial/openemr-kube.git ``` then cd into the directory.
+4. Clone this repository to your local system. e.g., ``` git clone https://github.com/RedHatOfficial/openemr-kube.git ```, then cd into the directory.

 5. Run: ``` oc apply -f artifacts/mysql/ ```